HIGHLIGHTS

 Bajaj Chetak Price in Nepal and Availability

-It has been launched in Nepal, and interested individuals can visit the Chetak’s Experience Center located at Naxal, Kathmandu, for experiencing and booking the Chetak.
+Interested individuals can visit the Chetak’s Experience Center located at Naxal, Kathmandu, to experience and book the scooter.

 Rivals

-The launch of the Bajaj Chetak 3501 sets the stage for a fierce rivalry with the TVS iQube, as both brands dominate Nepal’s two-wheeler market.
+The Bajaj Chetak 3501 fiercely rivals the TVS iQube, as both brands dominate Nepal’s two-wheeler market and have very similar specs.

 On paper, the Chetak 3501 should deliver a better range due to its well-balanced motor and battery capacity.
 However, its additional 12 kg weight might impact real-world efficiency.
 Meanwhile, the iQube stands out with a richer set of features, adding to its appeal.